From monolith to microservices – to migrate or not to migrate?

 Evan Bottcher, ThoughtWorks

 Once we have completed transformation process, it is worth checking if we managed to get the assumed result.
 Whether what we achieved can be called a success.
-The goal of introducing microservice architecture is first of all to improve processes related to developing and improving software.
-We might measure it following a few simple indicators, for example:
+The goal of introducing the microservice architecture is first of all to improve processes related to developing and improving the software.
+We might measure it by following a few simple indicators, for example:

 - average time necessary to locate and remove failure (mean time to repair).